Subject: Brakes from Skid Pads to V-brakes

 Date: June 11, 1999; Revised October 2005

-Bicycle brakes have changed greatly since the original wagon wheel brake that pressed a wooden shoe pad against the steel tire, but in some ways have stayed the same.
-Sliding shoes on the tread of wheels still being used on most rail freight cars.
-Most bicycle brakes are operated by mechanically, although hydraulic operation is becoming more common, mainly in disc brakes that require a high mechanical advantage between hand lever and caliper that is achieved more easily that way.
+Bicycle brakes have changed greatly since the original wagon-wheel brake that pressed a wooden shoe pad against the steel tire, but in some ways have stayed the same.
+Sliding shoes on the tread of wheels are still being used on most rail freight cars.
+Most bicycle brakes are operated mechanically, although hydraulic operation is becoming more common, mainly in disc brakes that require a high mechanical advantage between hand lever and caliper that is achieved more easily that way.

 Rim brakes are still the most common, probably because the rim is a great heat dissipater with a surface that is already there just waiting to be used as a large disc brake.
 Additionally, a rim brake allows the use of forks that feather out to tiny tips because there are no bending loads at the dropout end.
 Their drawback is that rims and brake pads wear relatively rapidly in wet weather from fine road grit, even on paved roads.